YuanBian/Smart_Irrigation/README.md

 1. After cloning the code to your local machine, and plugging in the moisture sensors and valves to your Raspberry Pi, change the configs of SENSOR_INPUTS and VALVE_OUTPUTS in smart_irrigation/backend/config.json.

-2. Set up python venv
+2. Set up python venv:

    python3 -m venv venv

    source ./venv/bin

-3. install required packages inside the venv pip install -r requirements
+3. install required packages inside the venv:

+   pip install -r requirements

 4. run:

    cd smart_irrigation/backend

    flask run &

    cd ../

    flask run &